 The tuyere pipe is around 1.75 to 2 sun diameter and cut from sturdy steel pipe.
 Often a kink or bend is added to the pipe so that the infrared from the charcoal does not shine directly on the inside of the fuigo.

 The firepot contains the burning charcoal and must endure high temperature.
 The width should be appropriate to the majority of work performed, too wide and fuel is wasted, too narrow and larger high temperature work becomes difficult.
 The width is usually between 6.5 sun and 7.5 sun but knifemakers can use 4-5 sun or insert spacer bricks for smaller work.
 The standard length is 3 shaku and the peak height is about 2 shaku.

 The forge floor beneath a full depth charcoal bed should not normally be exposed to high heat but should certainly be fireproof.
-Earth, bricks, steel plate, or even reclaimed concrete blocks may work.
+Earth, bricks, steel plate, or even reclaimed concrete blocks may work if a deep enough bed of insulating charcoal fines is used.
 Using brasque, refractory mixture, kiln shelf, or firebricks would be a better option in a shallower or smaller forge design.

 The back of the forge is divided by a steel shelf which holds fresh charcoal ready to be raked into the fire, and holds burning charcoal temporarily when replacing a large billet into the fire during tanren. because the charcoal reservoir is wider than the forge, some sort of angle cut bricks or steel “ears” help channel the charcoal into the firepot.